-Policy Action Objective Program Accomplishments Status for Sixth Cycle Section 8 Certificate holders, and to make very low-income households aware of availability of the Section 8 Rental Housing Assistance Program.
-Policy 4.2 Improve energy efficiency of all hous ing unit types (including mobi le homes).
-4.2.1 Implement and enforce the Water Efficient Landscape Ordinance and Landscape and Irrigation Design Standards in compliance with AB 1881 (2006).
-The ordinance establishes standards for planning, designing, installing, and maintaining and managing waterefficient landscapes in new construction and rehabilitated projects.
-Continuously implement program as housing projects are submitted to the City.
-The City continued to investigate available programs and evaluate the feasibility of participating in such programs.
-All new development projects are reviewed for compliance with the City's Water Efficient Landscape Ordinance.
-The annual report on the City's Water Efficient Landscape Ordinance for 2019 was submitted to California Department of Water Resources on January 31, 2020.
-In 2019, all new development projects were reviewed for compliance with the City's Water Efficient Landscape Ordinance.
-The Cove project incorporates water-efficient landscaping.
-Ongoing The City will continue to implement and enforce the Water Efficient Landscape Ordinance and Landscape and Irrigation Design Standards for new construction and rehabilitation projects.
-Such landscaping limits the additional cost (such as the cost of water and maintenance) for both residents and property owners.
-Affordable housing developments that receive City assistance from Community Development Block Grant (CDBG) funds or from the City's Affordable Housing Fund shall be required, to the extent feasible, include installation of energy efficient appliances and devices, and water conserving fixtures that will contribute to reduced housing costs for future occupants of the units.
-Continuously implement program as housing projects are awarded funds from the City.
-2019-2020 - As part of the SHARP program, energy efficiency is a priority with upgraded sinks, water heaters, weather-proof windows and new water efficient toilets.
-2018-2015 - The Cove project and the Seaview Lutheran project incorporated the use of energy efficient appliances and lighting.
-Ongoing The City will continue to require energy efficient appliances and devices to lower housing costs for affordable housing developments that receive CDBG funds.
+Policy Action Objective Program Accomplishments Status for Sixth Cycle - 1108.4 encourage landlords within affordable housing the City to rent their units units. to Section 8 Certificate holders, and to make very low-income households aware of availability of the Section 8 Rental Housing Assistance Program.
+Policy 4.2 Improve energy efficiency of all housing unit types (inc luding mobile homes).
+4.2.1 Continuously The City continued to investigate available programs and Ongoing Implement and enforce the implement program as evaluate the feasibility of participating in such programs.
+The City will continue Water Efficient Landscape housing projects are All new development projects are reviewed for compliance to implement and Ordinance and Landscape submitted to the City. with the City's Water Efficient Landscape Ordinance. enforce the Water and Irrigation Design The annual report on the City's Water Efficient Efficient Landscape Standards in compliance Landscape Ordinance for 2019 was submitted to Ordinance and with AB 1881 (2006).
+The California Department of Water Resources on Landscape and ordinance establishes January 31, 2020.
+Irrigation Design standards for planning, In 2019, all new development projects are reviewed Standards for new designing, installing, and for compliance with the City's Water Efficient construction and maintaining and managing Landscape Ordinance. rehabilitation projects. water-efficient landscapes The Cove project incorporates water-efficient Such landscaping limits in new construction and landscaping. the additional cost rehabilitated projects. (such as the cost of water and maintenance) for both residents and property owners.
+4.2.2 Continuously Implement as projects are submitted.
+Ongoing Affordable housing implement program as The City will continue developments that receive housing projects are to require energy

+Policy Action Objective Program Accomplishments Status for Sixth Cycle City assistance from Community Development Block Grant (CDBG) funds or from the City's Affordable Housing Fund shall be required, to the extent feasible, include installation of energy efficient appliances and devices, and water conserving fixtures that will contribute to reduced housing costs for future occupants of the units. awarded funds from the City.
+2019-2020 - As part of the SHARP program energy efficiency is a priority with upgraded sinks, water heaters, weather-proof windows and new water efficient toilets.
+2018-2015 - The Cove project and the Seaview Lutheran project incorporated the use of energy efficient appliances and lighting. efficient appliances and devices to lower housing costs for affordable housing developments that receive CDBG funds.
+4.2.3 Investigate the feasibility and benefits of using a portion of its CDBG or other local funds for the establishment and implementation of an energy conserving home improvements program for lower income homeowners.
+Complete investigation by Fall of 2014.
+Continuously monitor requests for assistance and Code Enforcement quarterly reports to determine need.
+Completed The City completed the investigation by fall 2014.
+4.2.4 Maintain a process for LEED certified staff members to provide development assistance to project proponents seeking Continually implement program as projects are submitted to the City.
+In 2020-2014, the City staff included 1 Leadership in Energy and Environmental Design (LEED) accredited staff member who was available to provide technical assistance when requested.
+Ongoing The City will continue to provide technical assistance on LEED certification.